 They’re independent individuals that come together to create a beautiful relationship, together.

-Whether you’ve been in a relationship for a few months, few years or a few decades, one of the ways to make sure your relationship is a priority and stays ‘fresh’ is to set goals together.
+Whether you’ve been in a relationship for a few months, few years or a few decades, one of the ways to make sure your relationship is a priority, is a healthy relationship, and stays ‘fresh’ is to set goals together.

-Relationship goals aren’t just a trending hashtag, they are what you should include in your relationship to make it stronger and to deepen your connections.
+Your relationship goal isn’t just a trending hashtag to share on social media, it needs to be what you should include in your relationship to make it stronger and to deepen your connections.

-So here are some relationship goals all couples should have to inspire you to create your own relationship goals:
+So here are some examples of goals all couples should have to inspire you to create your own goals:

 1 – Put Each Other First

-Putting each other first in your relationship means that you’re paying attention to each other’s needs and making sure they are being met.
+Putting each other first means that you’re paying attention to each other’s needs and making sure they are being met.